CUSTOMER COMPLAINT PROCESS – FINANCIAL PRODUCTS

 • Financial details where required to facilitate payment.

-Sensitive personal information may be collected where a vehicle is purchased under the Motability scheme.
-This may include details of any medical conditions.
-We will always be clear to explain when and why we need this information and the purposes for which we will use it and will obtain your explicit consent to use sensitive personal information.
-We also fit vehicle tracker devices to our vehicles in order to know where they are and how they are driven for insurance risk purposes.
+We fit vehicle tracker devices to our vehicles in order to know where they are and how they are driven for insurance risk purposes.
 These will be active if you drive one of them.
 Should H.R.
 Owen be asked by a Competent Authority to provide data from any vehicle pursuant to the investigation of an offence or a crime, H.R.
 Owen will provide the data requested; this may include data about your use of the vehicle.

 Personal information about other individuals